Phosphorus pentoxide: As a proxy measurement

 P2O5 content is often used by industry as proxy value for all the phosphorus oxides in a material.
 For example, fertilizer grade phosphoric acid can also contain various related phosphorous compounds which are also of use.
 All these compounds are described collectively in terms of 'P2O5 content' to allow convenient comparison of the phosphorous content of different products.
 Despite this, phosphorus pentoxide is not actually present in most samples as it is not stable in aqueous solutions.

 Hazards

 Phosphorus pentoxide itself is not flammable.
 Just like sulfur trioxide, it reacts vigorously with water and water-containing substances like wood or cotton, liberates much heat and may even cause fire due to the highly exothermic nature of such reactions.
-It is corrosive to metal and is very irritating – it may cause severe burns to the eye, skin, mucous membrane, and respiratory tract even at concentrations as low as 1 mg/m^{3}.
+It is corrosive to metal and is very irritating – it may cause severe burns to the eye, skin, mucous membrane, and respiratory tract even at concentrations as low as 1 mg/m3.